Dartford Crossing Remote Payment Scheme

 The Highways Agency has awarded the main contract for vehicle detection, charging and enforcement management services to sanef.
 If this contract extends to its maximum term of 10 years the full potential value of the services delivered within it will be up to £367 million.
 The design and implementation element of this is included in the total set-up cost estimate above.

 How will the scheme be carried out?

 In spring 2014 we will start a public information campaign to help everyone understand the changes we will be making.
-This will include information regarding:
+This will include information on:

-- the transition from the current to the new arrangements.
+- the transition to the new remote payment arrangements

 What are the benefits?